yiw036/cse110-w21-group26.github.io/index.md

  - Major: Computer Science
  - Year: Sophomore
  - Position: TBD
- - Description: My favorite language is Java but Python is catching up.
+ - Description: I got my start programming through making simple meme webpages in my early pre-teens, and competing in cyber-security competitions.
+I am currently a tutor for CSE 12!
+My favorite language is Java but Python is catching up.
 A fun fact about me is that I was actually at the first virtual NBA game in the NBA Playoffs! (virtually).
  - [Github link](https://github.com/LiLronV)

 ### Sally Lei